 The hips will rotate on their own, but what we want to think about is moving the chest toward the catcher.
 If a pitcher does this, it will be vastly easier for him to deliver his hand to the top and inside of the ball to apply the spin that he needs.

-If you need to improve this, one drill I suggest is the Rocker Drill, shown below.
+If you need to improve this, check out the video below.

 #5.
 Feel it, Get Good Feedback & Throw it Often